axoflow/axosyslog/packaging/README.md

 or supplemental/semi-official archives.

-We find it beneficial that people may find syslog-ng in those repositories, however in a number of cases those syslog-ng versions lag behind our master with several releases.
+We find it beneficial that people may find syslog-ng in those repositories, however in a number of cases those syslog-ng versions lag behind our main with several releases.

 In order to have best of both worlds, we are attempting to